nsanchez75/ml-on-effectors/alphafold-tests/alphafold-tests-notebook.md

 done <$file
 ```

 She also gathered all of the data, so I will look into her directory later and grab all of the data.
 I might change this code later if I find a better way to specifically grab the Bremia lactucae related pdf files.
 For now, I will just grab the data she had gathered.
+I kept the data in the git-untracked `AF_db_data` directory in the lab server (kept it there because it is very large).

 (11/6/2023)

-- I created a script that detects if the data produced by Kelsey had all the entry IDs extracted from BigQuery.
+I created a script that detects if the data produced by Kelsey had all the entry IDs extracted from BigQuery.
 It seems like some of the entry IDs were not found.

+**TODO:** figure out what happened to these missing entry IDs.

-### Linking ORFs for B_lac-SF5 and AF predicted sequences thru BLAST
+### Linking ORFs for B_lac-SF5 and AF predicted sequences thru BLAST (11/6/2023)

-(11/6/2023 updates)
+(11/6/2023)

 Here is the link for grabbing the [AlphaFold metadata from BigQuery](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=deepmind_alphafold&page=dataset&project=woven-precept-403918&ws=!1m4!1m3!3m2!1sbigquery-public-data!2sdeepmind_alphafold).